datacarpentry/archive-datacarpentry/lessons/tidy-data/02-tidy-bonus-content.md

 We get the same warning as before about unequal factor levels for `Film`; resolve as shown above, if you want `Film` to be factor vs character.

-The `rbind_all()` function from `dplyr` probably represents the best all around solution, because it address both pain points at once: it is memory efficient and it can operate on a list of data frames.
+The `rbind_all()` function from `dplyr` probably represents the best all around solution, because it addresses both pain points at once: it is memory efficient and it can operate on a list of data frames.

 #### Other options